-I will mention some of the most interesting of these:

-First, the home of C. K. G. Billings the Chicago millionaire sometimes called "Coal Koke Billings."
-Then the former home of "Boss" Tweed, the first political boodler who was incarcerated for dishonesty in handling public funds.
+I will mention some of the most interesting of these: First, the home of C. K. G. Billings the Chicago millionaire sometimes called "Coal Koke Billings."
+Then the former home of "Boss" Tweed, the first political boodler who was incarcerated for dishonests, in headings with the commendation. for dishonesty in handling public funds.
 The closing years of his life were passed in a larger house than this on the Hudson, Sing Sing, where he occupied a small cell.
-Adjoining the politician's mansion stands the home of Aaron Burr, while further down lies the quaint old colonial residence formerly occupied Burr, while further down lies the quaint old colonial residence formerly occupied by Alexander Hamilton.
-Directly opposite from the Forty-second street ferry, on the Jersey coast is the spot where that memorable duel was fought between these two historic personages.
-Much has been said about the fame or imamy of Aaron Burr.
-A most interesting view of his life can be found in the novel entitled, "theh Blenner Hasset,"
+Adjoining the politician's mansion stands the home of Aaron Eurr, while further down lies the quaint old colonial residence formerly occupied by Alexander Hamilton.
+Directly op-posite from the Forty-second street ferry, on the Jerssy coast is the spot where that memorable duel was fought between these streets. between these two historic personages.
+Much has been said about the fame or infamy of Aaron Burr.
+A most interesting view of his life can be found in the novel entitled, "theh Blenner Hasset."